OutSystems/docs-howtos/src/front-end/screenaction-as-callback/screenaction-as-callback.md

 <div class="info" markdown="1">

 The Date Picker component is built on top of the **flatpickr library**.
-For more information about the events that handle the opening and closing of the DAte Picker, see [Events](https://flatpickr.js.org/events/#events)
+For more information about the events that handle the opening and closing of the Date Picker, see [Events](https://flatpickr.js.org/events/#events)

 </div>